 There are a few local buses plying through the streets of Gangtok.
 However, the frequency is poor and it will require a bit of planning.

 These are available from the private taxi stand a few minutes downhill from MG Marg.
 Locals takes these jeeps to travel short distances.
-Most shared jeeps are one way so it is wise to inquire and plan your journey accordingly.
+Most shared jeeps are one way so it is wise to inquire and book your Sikkim Tour Packages accordingly.